Updated: Aug 10

-Fans of the original comic book version of the Fantastic Four riled at director Josh Trank’s decision to cast Johnny Storm an African American in his 2015 reboot.
+Fans of the original comic book version of the Fantastic Four riled at director Josh Trank’s decision to cast Johnny Storm as an African American in his 2015 reboot.
 Not only did this alter established canon, it also scuppered the sibling rivalry dynamic between him and his sister, Sue Storm.
-That said, casting Jessica Alba, a dark haired, brown eyed Mexican, to play a blond haired, blue eyed American in the earlier films was perhaps a questionable casting decision too.
+That said, casting Jessica Alba, a dark-haired, brown-eyed Mexican, to play a blond-haired, blue-eyed American in the earlier films was perhaps a questionable casting decision too.

-(Full disclosure – Nomad has not seen these three recent films at the time of writing.)
+(Full disclosure – I have not seen the newer Fantastic Four or Ghostbusters 2016 at the time of writing.)